At Cluck U, we want you to have actual facts, not "alternate facts."

 That's right... and that bird was the domesticated modern chicken's ancestor, Wild Jungle Fowl.
 Nature did not put on this planet one single bird who lays more eggs than that in one year.
 But humans worked hard to make something more sinister a reality: they manipulated through breeding, rigged lighting to fake faster cycles of day and night, they added hormones to feeds... and over the years they managed to breed a bird that lays 12 times the number of eggs she was meant to - - at a terrible toll to her health, well-being and life.
 At just TWO YEARS OF AGE, she is deemed "spent."
 The industry calls them that - spent layers - and they are sent to their end.

-Note: This is only the second fact on this page but by now, you should be getting kind of pissed, and even feel misled and lied to by every single teacher, school and tv commercial you ever saw extolling the supposed greatness of eggs.
+Note: This is only the second fact on this page but by now, you should be getting kind of pissed, and even feel misled and lied to by every single teacher, government subsidized advertising, school and tv commercial you ever saw extolling the supposed greatness of eggs.

 WHERE DO EGG LAYERS GO WHEN IT IS TIME FOR THEIR RETIREMENT?